SachinKSunny/Sachin-K-Sunny/Realytics.md

 [Employment Statistics](https://www.bls.gov/regions/mid-atlantic/news-release/unemployment_pittsburgh.htm)

 3- Building Permits:
 Ease of getting permits in a Zipcode might incentivise certain developers and commerical users to weight this data more in their ranking.
-It also acts as a good proxy for the economic growth of a region and is an indirect indicator of the GRP of the city.
+It also acts as a good proxy for the economic growth of a region and is an indirect indicator of the GDP of the city.
 The data is publicly available at the below link.<br/>
 [Building Permit Data](https://data.wprdc.org/dataset/city-of-pittsburgh-building-permit-summary)

 4- Crime Data: